Table of Contents[Hide][Show]

 4. Board Games, Card Games and Puzzles – Oh My!

 Sure, they’re the standard go-to when a last-minute downpour cancels your surf lesson.

 But we have to admit some of our best memories are of the times the entire family gathered around the dining room table in our rental home and played Apples to Apples while listening to the downpour.
 Our answers got outrageous, our choices comical, and our laughter deafening.
 What more could you ask for on a vacation?

 With board games, you can choose the game that’s appropriate to the age of your kids.
 (I was so happy when we finally could put away that Hi Ho Cherry-O because the whole clan was old enough for Headbands.)
 There is, quite literally, a board game for every family.

 SheBuysTravel Tip: One of our favorite things to do when taking a beach vacation is to hire a photographer for family photos.
 This is a special gift and souvenir that we cherish.
 We use Flytographer to book a local photographer located in the area that we're traveling to.
 Use this link and you will get $25 off your photo session.

 A rainy day is perfect for a Monopoly marathon, or to gather around that thousand-piece puzzle.
 And if you’re stuck in a hotel room without a dining room table, remember that card games take up very little space.
 Little kids like Go Fish or Slap Jack, while teens and adults can bond over Pinochle or Poker (betting with corn chips, of course).

 5. Book It

-If you didn’t pack a paperback with you, take a trip out to a local bookseller for the latest best seller.
-Or, better yet, visit the local library.
+If you didn’t pack a paperback with you, take a trip to a local bookseller a spend some rainy day time exploring the book shelves.
+Better yet, visit the local library.
 You can spend the full day there perusing the magazines, reading a paperback, or even catching a special event.

 SheBuysTravel Tip: Before your trip, visit the local library site.
 You’ll be surprised at all that’s going on!